Hit and Run (1957 film)

 Hit and Run is a 1957 American drama film noir directed by Hugo Haas starring Cleo Moore, Hugo Haas, and Vince Edwards.

 The movie was Moore's final film appearance.
 She gained popularity earlier in the 1950s in B-movie film noirs released by Columbia Pictures, for which Moore was a contract player.

 Plot

 Gus Hilmer, a moneyed garage, property and junkyard owner, falls in love with and marries a showgirl named Julie who is many years younger than himself.
 This causes tension between Hilmer and Frankie, Gus's young auto mechanic employee whom he has befriended, and treats like a son.

 In due course, Frank and Julie develop an emotional attachment.
 Frank decides they must get rid of her husband.
 On a dark, remote road, Frankie runs down Gus with a car, killing him.
 He and Julie are free to be together and run the garage, although Julie is very disturbed by the murder, retreats from the relationship with Frank and begins drinking heavily.

-When Gus' twin brother turns up, things become even more complicated as the two begin to wonder if the wrong man was murdered.
+When Gus's twin brother turns up, things become even more complicated as the two begin to wonder if the wrong man was murdered.